JaxForReal/jasm2/README.md

 - [ ] memory mapping for mouse location, keys pressed, other SDL events
 - [ ] syscalls for input events
 - [x] ability to run in either console or graphics mode
+- [ ] convert all print_XXXX syscalls to a single print syscall

 # Language
 ## Values